alexeyvolkoff/QHttpServer-Angular/README.md

     return QHttpServerResponse::fromFile(assetsRootDir + QStringLiteral("/%1").arg(url.path()));
 });
 ```
-It is also possible to provide the file right from the application's resource by prepanding the relative path with the ":/" prefix:
+It is also possible to provide the files right from the application's resource by prepanding the relative path extracted from url with ":/" prefix:
 ```c++
 httpServer.route("/<arg>", [assetsRootDir] (const QUrl &url) {
     return QHttpServerResponse::fromFile(QStringLiteral(":/assets/%1").arg(url.path()));
 });
 ```
-Do not forget to add the file to project's *.qrc* resource list.
+Do not forget to add your files to project's *.qrc* resource list.

 ### 2. Backend class
 The Backend class is much self-explaining.
-For our example, we expose userName and item properties.
+For our example, we expose userName and items properties.
 The only thing to mention in regard of read/write properies is mandatory NOTIFY member in Q_PROPERTY definition.
+Public slots and signals are also exposed.
 ```c++
 class Backend: public QObject
 {